 - Increase the amount of jalapeno or use a Serrano pepper for Hot Salsa.

-As your salsa sits, the tomatoes will break down and produce excess liquid.
-Simply strain over a fine mesh strainer.
+As salsa sits, the tomatoes will break down and produce excess liquid.
+Simply strain over a fine mesh strainer before serving.

 - 1 jalapeno seeds removed and cut in half